Right-size portions for healthy eating

 - Pour the amount of cereal you usually eat into a bowl, measure it and compare it to the recommended serving size.
 Do this for some of your go-to foods so you get used to seeing what the correct portion looks like.

 - Eyeball the size of your portion at a restaurant.
-Share your meal or ask for a to-go box, then package up the take-home portion before you start eating.
+If your portion is too large, share your meal or ask for a to-go box.
+If you opt for the to-go box, package up the take-home portion before you start eating.

-- Use snack-size zippered storage bags to portion foods like crackers, cereal, chips and nuts.
+- Use snack-size storage bags to portion foods like crackers, cereal, chips and nuts.
 Make it a part of your routine when putting away groceries.
-Then when a snacking urge hits, you'll have the right-sized snack portion at hand.
+Then when a snacking urge hits, you'll have the right-size snack portions at hand.

-- Tell family, friends and co-workers that you're watching your portion sizes, then share what strategies you're using to give them ideas too - and add a bit of accountability to your own efforts.
+- Tell family, friends and co-workers that you're watching your portion sizes.
+Share strategies you're using to add accountability to your efforts.

-Michaeleen Burroughs, RDN, LD, has worked at Employee and Community Health (ECH) in Family Medicine for 20 years.
-She currently helps patients at Mayo Family Clinics Northwest, Southeast and Kasson, and Baldwin Family Medicine and Community Pediatric and Adolescent Medicine (CPAM).
+Michaeleen Burroughs, M.S., RDN, LD, has worked at Primary Care in Rochester and Kasson's Department of Family Medicine for 27 years.
+She helps patients at Mayo Family Clinics Kasson, Northeast, Northwest and Southeast.
 Her areas of interest are diabetes and child and adult weight management.